NotAShelf/notashelf.dev/posts/using-headscale.md

 services to self-owned hardware some of my services have been moved over to my NixOS server over time.

-Many of Tailscale’s components are open-source, especially its clients, but the server remains closed-source.
+Many of Tailscale's components are open-source, especially its clients, but the server remains closed-source.
 Tailscale is a SaaS product and monetization naturally is a big concern, however, we care more about controlling our own data than their attempts of monetization.